 Finally, Cats can't sweat to cool themselves and they rely on the evaporation of saliva spread on the fur through grooming to keep cool.
 While dogs pant to cool off, a cat that is panting (open mouth breathing) is very concerning and should be examined by a veterinarian.

 How Cats Groom

 However, mutual grooming is more of a social activity than a hygienic one.
 Grooming another cat expresses comfort, companionship, and even love.
-Cats that groom an owner's hair, lick your arm and accept the owner's petting actually are engaging in mutual grooming that expresses utmost trust and affection.
+Cats that groom an owner's hair, lick your arm and accept the owner's petting actually are engaging in mutual grooming that expresses trust and affection.
 You are kitty-blessed!

 Cats also use grooming to make themselves feel better emotionally.
-Behaviors that seem inappropriate to the situation are termed "displacement" behaviors.
+Behaviors that seem inappropriate to the situation but are self-soothing are termed "displacement" behaviors.
 Cats use grooming in this function more than any other behavior.
 Your kitty may suddenly groom herself when feeling fearful, to relieve tension, or when uncertain how to react to a situation.

 For example, a cat faced with an aggressive animal may (instead of running) suddenly begin frantically grooming.
 Or perhaps your cat misjudges a leap and falls and then begins to furiously groom as though embarrassed.
 In this case, grooming serves as a self-calming (kitty massage) mechanism.

 Animal behaviorists believe self-grooming as a displacement behavior helps the cat deal with conflict.
 Perhaps the touch-sensation has a direct effect on brain chemistry or neurologic impulses that make the distressed cat feel better.
 In other words, self-grooming may be self-soothing.
 Or maybe it's just an unconscious way for the cat to distract herself, the way some people bite their nails to relieve tension.